Daniel-Knights/MEVN-Boilerplate/README.md

 If you've chosen automatic GitHub deployment on Heroku and something isn't working, try manually deploying instead, sometimes the automatic deployment can act a little strange.

 In MongoDB Atlas go to network access and allow IP addresses from anywhere.

+Make sure you run `npm run build` in `/client` before deploying or your changes won't be served.

 If you're having trouble with Sass, make sure to install [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) (if using VSCode, otherwise consult the [docs](https://sass-lang.com/)) and configure your settings.json to include this: